sin5678/inav_cn_wiki/Modes.md

 With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

-### HEADING LOCK
+### HEADING HOLD

-This flight mode affects on yaw axis and can be enabled together with any other flight mode.
+This flight mode affects only yaw axis and can be enabled together with any other flight mode.
-It helps to maintain current heading without pilots input and  magnetometer's support.
-When yaw stick is neutral position, Heading Lock tries to keep total amount on rotation on yaw at zero.
-When pilot moves yaw stick, Heading Lock is not used.
+It helps to maintain current heading without pilots input and can be used with and without magnetometer support.
+When yaw stick is neutral position, Heading Hold mode tries to keep heading (azimuth if compass sensor is available) at a defined direction.
+When pilot moves yaw stick, Heading Hold is temporary disabled and is waiting for a new setpoint.

-It is a equivalent of [TauLabs Axis Lock mode](https://github.com/TauLabs/TauLabs/wiki/Flightmode-Settings#axislock)
+Heading hold only uses yaw control (rudder) so it won't work on a flying wing which has no rudder.

 ### HORIZON

 This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.
 Which means it has no limitation on banking angle and can do flips.

-### MAG

-The magnetometer is used in this mode.

-When Mag Mode is enabled, if there is no yaw input, the copter will point forever to the same direction.
-MAG can be activated in all flight stabilization methods.
-Without this mode, you will still have a light deviation (drifting around the Z axis due to the imperfection of the gyro).

-MAG MODE needs: gyro + acc + mag sensors (acc is needed also because it is used in heading angle determination)

 ### NAV LAUNCH - Airplane launch assistant
 This flight mode is intended to provide assistance for launching the fixed-wing UAVs.
 Launch detection works by monitoring airplane acceleration - once it breaches the threshold for a certain amount of time launch sequence is started.